 When it comes to programming, the first thing we have to do is consider the training principles.
 From there, we decide how we can organize the training variables to optimize the benefits.

-Once we have decided the basic training variables, there are many ways to make our training far more interesting.
-We call these advanced training techniques and not only will they mix things up, they can greatly increase the benefits of your training, helping you to break through barriers and smash plateaus!
+Once we have decided on the basic training variables, there are many ways to make our training far more interesting.
+We call these advanced training techniques and not only will they mix things up, but they can also greatly increase the benefits of your training, helping you to break through barriers and smash plateaus!

 Individuality: Everyone responds to training differently.
 Some need more volume while others need more intensity.